 Information About Romania

-Emergency: If you find yourself in an emergency situation in Romania the number to call is 112.
+Emergency: If you find yourself in an emergency in Romania the number to call is 112.

 Country code: Dialing a Romanian number requires you to use the code +40.

 Travel insurance: Don’t forget to book travel insurance before leaving!
-I use World Nomad’s when I travel.
+I use and recommend SafetyWing.